syncfusion-content/blazor-docs/blazor/speeddial/display-modes.md

 The action items in Blazor Speed Dial can be displayed in `Linear` and `Radial` display modes by setting [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Mode) property.

-## Open trigger
+## Open option

-By default, action items are displayed only when clicking the speed dial button.
-You can use the [OpensOnHover](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to change the trigger that opens the action items to be on hover instead.
+By default, action items are displayed only on clicking the speed dial button.
+You can use the [OpensOnHover](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to open the action items by hovering the speed dial button.

 {% tabs %}
 {% highlight razor %}